johndoe31415/biblint/README.md

       Finds occurences where two words are separate that should be written as one word (e.g., 'bit stream', 'byte code', 'run time').

+- **wordiness**:
+      Checks wordiness of three-word phrases and offers alternatives.
+      For example, "is able to" can be replaced by "can".

 18 bibliography lint checks available: